edelstone/actionverb.com/core-beliefs.md

 ## On Open Source

-**We believe that open-source only works if companies give back.**  If you work on any open-source projects during the course of your work at Action Verb, you are encouraged to submit your improvements as a pull request back to the upstream project.
-And if you build something from scratch while working here that’s generic and not related to our core products, we want you to release that on GitHub too.
-We’ll also pay your travel costs to any conference where you can get a speaking gig.
+**We believe that open-source only works if companies give back.**  We encourage our engineers to contribute improvements to the open source projects we use.
+And if one of our staff agrees to speak at a conference, we pick up the tab.
+We encourage our staff to get out there and talk about what they're up to.

 ## Tell Us What You Believe